Office of the President

 Dr. Mikota currently serves as a member of the South Carolina Workforce Development Board and the Shaw-Sumter Community Council and has previously served on a variety of economic, community, and education development boards and committees.
 He is also a graduate of the Shaw Air Force Base Honorary Commander Program and the Furman Diversity Leaders Institute.

-Dr. Mikota resides in Sumter, South Carolina with his wife Camila and two daughters, Cecilia and Penelope.
+Dr. Mikota resides in Sumter, South Carolina with his wife Camila, two daughters Cecilia and Penelope, and son Henry.